KernFerm/Auto_DNS_Changer/README.md

 # to edit .bat right click on the file , edit it in notepad ,

-# see pic to change to cloudfare or any DNS server you want
+# see below how to change to cloudfare or any DNS server you want

 :: Change these to the DNS servers you want to use